AnnaGenina/pyGravSphere/README.md

 ### Plot the evolution of your chains

 This might be useful for visual evaluation of convergence.
+Note that you cannot use this when you've used multiprocessing, as the chains are not output in any particular order.

 ### Output the percentiles of your mass/density models